Every data engineer must develop an understanding of the bias and variance tradeoff in machine learning (ML).

 ML is used in more applications every day.
 Speech and image recognition, fraud detection, chatbots, and generative AI, are now commonplace uses of this technology.
 The growing use of ML is bringing the intricacies of how machine learning algorithms work out of specialized labs and into the mainstream of information technology.

 Machine learning models cannot be a black box.
 Data engineers and users of large data sets must understand how to create and evaluate various algorithms and learning requirements when building and evaluating their ML models.
-Bias and variance in machine learning affect the overall accuracy of any model, trust in its outputs and outcomes, and its capacity to train machines to learn.
+Bias and variance in machine learning affect the overall accuracy of any model (which can be interpreted from a confusion matrix), trust in its outputs and outcomes, and its capacity to train machines to learn.

 In this article, we will discuss what bias and variance in machine learning are.
 We will also touch on how to deal with the bias and variance tradeoff in developing useful algorithms for your ML applications.